-1) Responsibility for making the call to leave the field of play should be the coaching staff with recommendations from the Team Safety Officer (TSO).
+- 1) Responsibility for making the call to leave the field of play should be the coaching staff with recommendations from the Team Safety Officer (TSO).
 The coaching staff and TSO need to be aware of the signs of nearby thunderstorm activity in the local area.
-Check the weather forecast 2 hours in advance and during the activity using AM-FM Radio or TV.

-- 2) It is important to begin monitoring thunderstorm activity such as the direction of the movement and distance of lightning flashes.
+Check the weather forecast 2 hours in advance. - 2) It is important to begin monitoring thunderstorm activity such as the direction of the movement and distance of lightning flashes.
 Thunderstorms can become threatening in as little as a half hour.
 Coaches and the TSO should use the "flash-to-bang" method.
 Count the seconds between the lighting "flash" and hearing the clap of thunder (bang).
 Divide this number by 5 to determine how far away, in miles, lighting is occurring.
 The average distance from one lighting flash to the next is approximately 2-3 miles away and the next strike could be at your location.
 The "flash-to-bang" count should not be less than 30 seconds.
 If it is less than 15 seconds, then immediate action must be taken to move players to a safe location.
-The coaching staff and TSO may also use the most conservative rule of leaving the field at the first sign of lightning activity and sound of thunder. - 3) The coaching staff and TSO should define what safe shelter will be used at the beginning of the season for each field location and follow it without exception. - a) Use school buildings or a hard topped vehicle with the windows closed.
-Know how far you are from a safe shelter. - 4) Criteria for returning to the field. - a) Because electrical charges can linger in clouds after the thunderstorm has passed it is recommended by lightning experts, waiting 30 minutes after the storm has passed to resume activities.